ben-razor/aqua-explore/README.md

 * A CodeMirror editor configured for Aqua code highlighting
 * A Python Flask app that takes posted Aqua and returns compiled version / errors

-The CodeMirror angle is probably not the way to go but the Aqua compiler web server might come in handy.
+* An editor configured to edit the JS to view the output from the compiled Aqua module

 ## Prerequisites